emonty/pyos/docs/cloud_servers.md

 ## Creating an Image of a Server
 If you have a `Server` object and want to create an image of that server, you can call its `create_image()` method, passing in the name of the image to create, along with any optional metadata for the image.

-    cs = pyrax.cloudservers
+    cs = pyos.cloudservers
     server = cs.servers.get(id_of_server)
     server.create_image("my_image_name")

-Another option is to use call `pyrax.servers.create_image()`, passing in either the name or the ID of the server from which you want to create the image, along with the image name and optional metadata.
+Another option is to use call `pyos.servers.create_image()`, passing in either the name or the ID of the server from which you want to create the image, along with the image name and optional metadata.

-    cs = pyrax.cloudservers
+    cs = pyos.cloudservers
     cs.servers.create_image("my_awesome_server", "my_image_name")

 The created image also appears in the list of images with the name you gave it.